abarbour/kitagawa/README.md

     install.packages("kitagawa")

-Load the package library and take a look at the vignette:
+Load the package library and take a look at the vignettes:

     library(kitagawa)
     vignette(package='kitagawa')